May 4-6, 2018

 Lifetime Birding List

 The abundance and variety of birds at Shepherd Spring provides a challenge of identifying both familiar and new birds.
-We will aim to help everyone learn more about the birds they see and hear as we explore the camp and nearby areas.
+We aim to help everyone learn more about the birds they see and hear as we explore the camp and nearby areas.

 Possible sightings include: